Kimberly Wyatt – Pussycat Dolls

 We learn what makes her tick now, working with young dancers on the show ‘Got to Dance’ and becoming an ambassador for the Youth Sport Trust.

-Perhaps most surprising after everything she’s done is that her biggest challenge may have been winning Celebrity MasterChef and being accepted in a different country.
+Perhaps most surprising after everything she’s done with Pussycat Dolls or after Got to Dance show, is that her biggest challenge may have been winning Celebrity MasterChef TV show and being accepted in a different country.

 We also cover her spiritual side as she agrees that ego is the enemy, discusses the benefits of essential oils for dealing with anxiety, how she uses angel cards and journaling, and what she’s learned from motherhood.
 And why she’s trying to wear the same outfit at least 30 times!

 This turned out to be a great episode from a passionate person with a unique story to tell and an honest and refreshing outlook on life.
-Enjoy!
+Enjoy on London Real!

 02:50 Brian’s Introduction.

 03:23 How a girl from Missouri came to be living and working in the UK.

 04:41 Why were the Pussycat Dolls so popular in Britain?